Coronavirus Outbreak Reported At USC's Fraternity Row After 44 People Test Positive

+RELATED: USC Student Health To Expand Daily Coronavirus Testing With Minimum 500 Daily Tests

-USC Student Health’s chief health officer Dr. Sarah Van Orman told the Los Angeles Times the people who tested positive live in multiple fraternity houses that line 28th Street.
+USC Student Health’s chief health officer Dr. Sarah Van Orman told the Los Angeles Times the people who tested positive living in multiple fraternity houses that line 28th Street.

 “A significant number of the cases were associated with four fraternity houses,” Van Orman said.